jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

     b. sbin
     c. usr/sbin
     d. usr/bin
-19) What is the directory that holds all of the user’s home directories? (no slash, just the name)
+19) What is the absolute path of a user's home directory, assuming the user is named controller?

 20) True or False - Lennart Poettering created POSIX